nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_gp_practice.md

 ## GP Practice Section Content##

-The GP Practice section contains details of the patients GP practice, subheadings should be rendered as such in any html sent:
+The GP practice section contains details of the patients GP practice, subheadings should be rendered as such in any html sent:

 <table width="100%">
 <tr>